automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 ## How can i use this Map for Auto Remediation?

 We recommend to create an S3 test bucket and configure it to give all authenticated AWS users WRITE permission.
 This will generate an event and alert inside Lacework during the next compliance check.
-This Event can then be used to test the Auto Remediation.
+This Event can then be used to test the Auto Remediation of this Map.

 You can use the following AWS CLI command to configure an existing S3 test bucket to give all authenticated AWS users WRITE permission permission: